yachay-tech-ai/DataStructures-n-Algorithms/data structures implementation/BST/readme.md

 ## Deleting a node

 There exists three possibilities when deleting a node from a search tree.
+For the third case, refer to BST traversal to understand inorder traversal.

 1) *Node to be deleted is a leaf*.
 This is the easiest as we just have to delete the node.
 ![alt_text](https://www.ideserve.co.in/learn/img/bstDelete_0.gif)